masonmark/CatchObjCException/README.md

 Unfortunately, Swift 2.1 offers no such mechanism.
 Moreover, there is no way to write such a mechansim in Swift.

-To avoid crashing when the OS frameworks (or you) throw an exception, you must add an Objective-C file to your app.
-(Accepting Xcode's suggestion to let it automatically configure a "bridging header" makes this less inconvenient.)
+To avoid crashing when the OS frameworks (or you) throw an exception, you must add an Objective-C file to your app, and implement some kind of exception handling in that Objective-C code.

-In that Objective-C file, create a function that takes a generic block as its single parameter.
+The simplest possible way to do that (that I could think of) is to create a function that takes a generic block as its single parameter.
 Then, within that function, use normal Objective-C `@try { ... } @catch { ... }` code to stop the exception from bubbling up into Swift-land and crashing your app.
 Instead, just return the exception.
 Like this:

 	NSException * CatchObjCException(void (^block)())
 	{